Bonsai defoliation (leaf-cutting)

 - Remove everything at once or first 50% and after 14 days the rest

 - Shade the bonsai lightly until the new buds sprout completely

-- Do not fertilize a bonsai until new shoots begins to grow.
-Without leaves, the tree cannot utilize the bonsai fertilizer
+- Do not fertilize until new shoots begins to grow.
+Without leaves, the tree cannot utilize the fertilizer

-- Reduce watering of a bonsai after a leaf cut.
+- Reduce watering after a leaf cut.
 Fewer numbers of leaves = less evaporation

 - Leaves are not completely removed during defoliation of a branch (or the total tree) -> tree does not sprout again